Nava Starr: Biography, chess achievements and style

 Starr was born Nava Shterenberg in Riga, Latvia.
+She is Jewish.
 She has lived in Toronto, Ontario, Canada since the mid-1970s.
-She is married to Sasha Starr; they have a daughter, Regina, and two grandchildren, Mathew and Naomi.
+She is married to Sasha Starr; they have a daughter, and two grandchildren.
 Sasha Starr is also a Master-strength chess player.

 Starr's chess style is sharp, offensive and always looking for combinations.
 She favours sharp and unusual openings, such as the Grand Prix Attack (Sicilian), b2-b3 against the French, ...f7-f5 variations in the Ruy Lopez, and the Philidor Defence.
 She received the WIM title by winning her first Ladies' Canadian Chess Championship in 1978 in Victoria, British Columbia.
 The best players she has defeated are Pia Cramling, Milunka Lazarević, Barbara Hund, and Roman Pelts.
 Starr wrote an article in En Passant magazine titled "Why men are superior to women in chess".
 She is a member of the Canadian Chess Hall of Fame.